-The Linux Foundation and its project communities are dedicated to providing a harassment-free experience for participants at all of our events.
+The Linux Foundation and its project communities are dedicated to providing a harassment-free experience for participants at all of our events, whether they are held in person or virtually.
 Linux Foundation events are working conferences intended for professional networking and collaboration within the open source community.
 They exist to encourage the open exchange of ideas and expression and require an environment that recognizes the inherent worth of every person and group.
 While at Linux Foundation events or related ancillary or social events, any participants, including members, speakers, attendees, volunteers, sponsors, exhibitors, booth staff and anyone else, should not engage in harassment in any form.

 Exhibitors should not use sexualized images, activities, or other material in their booths and must refrain from the use of sexualized clothing, uniforms, costumes, or otherwise creating a sexualized environment.
 Speakers should not use sexual language, images, or any language or images that would constitute harassment as defined above in their talks.